(214) 390-7947 (Overseas Callers)

 Our volunteer programs in San Jose, Costa Rica are located in and around the capital city, which is located in a valley of the mountainous central highlands, and enjoys a cooler, temperate climate than the more humid, tropical coasts.

-San Jose abounds with culture and boasts a wide variety of museums, parks, plazas and restaurants.
+San Jose abounds with culture and boasts a wide variety of museums, parks, plazas, and restaurants.
 From activities that will have your heart racing to renowned theaters with spectacular European-inspired architecture, there's something for everyone to do.
 It is also very convenient to take day trips from San Jose to volcanoes, beaches, and rainforests all over the small country.

 Is there any minimum and maximum stay?

 Yes, there is a minimum and maximum period duration of 1 week to 12 weeks for our volunteer projects in San Jose, Costa Rica.
+For projects like sea turtle and coffee farming, you require a minimum of two weeks’ time commitment.

 Can I extend my stay if I choose to?